cjus/hydra-aws-docker-article/README.md

 ### Sharing your containers

 Now that you've created a container you can share it with others by publishing it to a container repository such as Docker Hub.
-You can setup a free account  - but that will only allow you to publish unlimited public containers, but only one private container.
+You can setup a free account  which will allow you to publish unlimited public containers, but you'll only be able to publish one private container.
 To maintain multiple private containers you'll need a paid subscription.
 However, the plans start as low as $7 per month.

 You, or others, can pull a container image from your docker hub repo using one simple command: